Girl Tones are angry and ethereal on new single “Again”

 It’s cool that you’ve had so much success, and it’s great that you guys are learning a lot of these fundamental things early on.
 Going off of that, I did of course want to talk about the new single “Again.”
 It’s written about people who are constantly showing their true colors and being continuously disappointed in them.
 What inspired you guys to write a song about that topic?

 Kenzie: Well, it’s really cool actually.
 I’ve really learned to love the song in a different way.
 When I first wrote it, it was definitely about a relationship that was very much like that.
 But as I’ve grown older and I’m able to look back on the song, I feel that I might have subconsciously written it about a different subject which is OCD, which I have.
 When I listen back to it, I relate it so much to the repetitiveness and obsessiveness of OCD.
 So I just think it’s really interesting that that song is not only about relationships, but it could also be interpreted as relationships with yourself and maybe your mental health and what that looks like to you and how you talk to yourself.
-Even the guitar melody is interesting because it hits the same note three times in a row.
-Even something small like that, to me now looking back is like, ‘Why did I do it three times in a row?’
+Even the guitar melody is interesting because it hits the same note six times in a row.
+Even something small like that, to me now looking back is like, ‘Why did I do it six times in a row?’
 Things like that.

 How does it feel when you write a song and you have your own idea of what it’s about, and then everyone who listens to it interprets it all in different ways?